Cyber-Naimo/youthpay-hackathon/docs/ARCHITECTURE.md

 ## 1. The problem

-Pakistani teens are getting their first bank accounts, wallets (Easypaisa, JazzCash, SadaPay, NayaPay), and even crypto — but **no tool helps them understand their money**.
+Pakistani teens are getting their first bank accounts, wallets (Easypaisa, JazzCash, SadaPay, NayaPay), and even crypto, but **no tool helps them understand their money**.
 Banks send raw alert **emails and SMS** that nobody reads.
 Parents have zero visibility.
 Financial literacy is low.

 **Insight:** the data already exists in every teen's inbox.
-The job isn't to add another bank — it's to **parse the messages they already receive** and turn them into understanding + good habits.
+The job isn't to add another bank, it's to **parse the messages they already receive** and turn them into understanding + good habits.

 So Bachat is built around the *pipeline*, not just a dashboard: